Planning and Leading Class

 You’ll also find yourself grappling with moments of silence in response to a question you pose.
 It’s worth trying to accustom yourself to these silences and realize that sometimes students need extra time to form their responses and work through their uncertainty, especially when dealing with a tricky concept.

 Finally, depending on the subject matter you teach, you may find yourself facing an emotionally heated discussion at some point in the class.
-You should consider working with your students to develop ground rules for discussion for your class, especially if your course content includes contentious topics.
 Difficult discussions are difficult precisely because most people don’t engage them outside of their own small circles of close friends and family—and sometimes not even then.
 Most students can be afraid to engage in difficult discussions because they might be labeled negatively, express an unpopular opinion, or be pigeonholed as a particular identity or having a particular opinion.
-In order for difficult discussions to be productive, faculty do need to set ground rules that can guide discussions and encourage students to treat one another with respect.
+In order for difficult discussions to be productive, faculty do need to set ground rules (or perhaps help students set them) that can guide discussions and encourage students to treat one another with respect.
 This includes requiring students to use respectful language, asking students to avoid personal attacks, and reminding students that people do not need to agree in order to respect one another’s perspective.
 When a difficult discussion begins, you might use this as an opportunity for students to see both sides of the argument by trying out a role reversal exercise in which students are asked to defend the position with which they disagree.
 Support for difficult discussions also comes from the faculty member’s willingness to model open and respectful communication, and to engage difficult questions.

 Please reach out to us at email@example.com if you'd like to have a conversation with someone at CNDLS about these or other teaching issues.